 Bustling Kampala makes a good introduction to Uganda.
-It’s a dynamic and engaging city, with few of the hassles of other East African capitals and several worthy attractions to keep you occupied for a couple of days.
+It’s a dynamic and engaging city, with several worthy attractions to keep you occupied for a couple of days.
 As the heartland of the Buganda kingdom, Kampala has a rich and colourful history, visible in several fascinating palaces and compounds from where the nation was run until the arrival of colonialism.